PragatiVerma18/Django-For-APIs/Best-Practices-In-REST.md

 - **CamelCase:** ineffective in contexts that are not case sensitive
 - **snake_case:** its popularity has decreased due to a lot of abuses in C programs with over-extended or too short names
-- **spinal_case:** most commonly used and traditional way of naming folders and files in UNIX and Linux systems
+- **spinal-case:** most commonly used and traditional way of naming folders and files in UNIX and Linux systems

+> It is recommended to use the spinal-case (which is highlighted by RFC3986 - the specification for URL syntax), this case is used by Google, PayPal, and other big companies.

 ### PUT vs PATCH
 A `PUT` request will replace the entire content of the resource at the location while a `PATCH` request, on the other hand, is used to make changes to a part of the resource at a location.